Mumusan0102/Mumusan0102.github.io/index.md

 ## Research Interests

-- Health/Environmental/Risk Communication
+- Science, Health, Environmental, and Risk Communication (ComSHER)
-- Media Psychology
-- Psychophysiology
-- Persuasion
+- Cognition
 - Interpersonal Communication
 - LGBTQ+ studies
+- Social Networks
+- Quantitative methods

 In the past three years, I've attempted several research topics such as people's attitudes towards health issues, the role of social media in disaster, online presentation of LGBTQ groups, and etc. Thanks to these diverse research experiences, I've gained a deeper understanding of both scientific research and myself.
 I've also developed a range of research skills and decided to pursue an empirical approach in the future.

 Now, my research interests focus on two main areas.
 Now, my research interests focus on two main areas.
-First, I'm fascinated by the factors that influence how people approach, understand, and engage with **SHER**-related messages, especially at the psychological level.
-Second, I'm intrigued by the intersection of **health** and **LGBTQ** issues.
-I'm particularly interested in how social and cultural factors shape the health perspectives, behaviors, and outcomes of LGBTQ groups, and how these contribute to health inequalities.
-I'm excited to dedicate my efforts to these two fields in the future.
+First, I'm fascinated by the factors that influence how people approach, understand, and engage with **SHER**-related messages, especially at the psychological and cognitive level.
+Second, I am particularly interested in the **adolescents** and **LGBTQ issues**.
+For example, I'm particularly interested in how social and cultural factors shape the health perspectives, behaviors, and outcomes of LGBTQ groups, and how these contribute to health inequalities.
+Last, I'm intrigued by the **quantitative methods** (e.g. social networks, computational methods).
+I seek to advance these skills in my graduate studies.
+I'm excited to dedicate my efforts to these fields in the future.

 ---